karamazov85/pebblebeach/src/content/fourthpost.md

 author: Adam
 date: july 15 2020
 featured: false
+imageUrl: ../images/over-under.jpg
 ---

 Without overthinking
 let’s just understand

 the overeducated underachievers
-who overpopulate the understory
+who overpopulate the land

+the underreported takeover
-the underestimated overconfident
+by the overconfident
-who have overrun all under the sky

-the understatedly subtle, undercut
+the understated, as undercut
-by the overwhelming and its hype
+by the overwhelming, the hype,

-the overused filters that overexpose
+the filters that overexpose
 what underwhelms otherwise

 the bleak undercurrents that undermine
-the overpowering, bullish overtones.
+the upbeat overtones.

 Without overreacting
 let’s just underscore:

 under-liked, I keep watching
-over lives that we call lives
+over lives that you call lives

 and refuse to go under
 till all this over/under